adrianyorke/forbiddenplanet/README.md

-# TEST AUTOMATION FOR THE ENTERPRISE DATA WAREHOUSE OR TEACHING AN OLD DOG NEW TRICKS!
+# [RoboCon 2020 Workshops](https://robocon.io/#workshops): TEST AUTOMATION FOR THE ENTERPRISE DATA WAREHOUSE OR TEACHING AN OLD DOG NEW TRICKS!

-## Robby the Robot prepares for RoboCon2020
+## Robby the Robot is ready for RoboCon2020
 ![Robby the Robot](src/images/Forbiddenplanetposter.jpg)

 # Table of Contents